Red junglefowl: Behaviour

-The red junglefowl is very shy of humans compared with the domesticated chicken.
+The red junglefowl is shy of humans, compared with the domesticated chicken.
 The eggs and chicks are cared for only by the hens.

 Male birds announce their presence with the well-known "cock-a-doodle-doo" call, referred to as "crowing".
 This both attracts potential mates and makes other male birds in the area aware of the risk of fighting a breeding competitor.
 The crowing of roosters is controlled by their circadian clock.
 When one rooster announces the break of dawn, others in the vicinity immediately follow.

-Chickens are highly social animals, and a strict pecking order exists in flocks.
+Chickens are highly social animals, and a strict dominance hierarchy exists in flocks.
 The top-ranking rooster always crows first, followed by its subordinates, in descending order of social rank.

 Their call structure is complex and they have distinctive alarm calls for aerial and ground predators to which others react appropriately.
 Male red junglefowl have a shorter crowing sound than domestic roosters; the call cuts off abruptly at the end.

 Red junglefowl regularly bathe in dust to keep the right balance of oil in their plumage.
-The dust absorbs extra oil and subsequently falls off.

-Flight in these birds is almost purely confined to reaching their roosting areas at sunset in trees or any other high and relatively safe places free from ground predators, and for escape from immediate danger through the day.
+The dust absorbs extra oil and subsequently falls off.Flight in these birds is almost purely confined to reaching their roosting areas at sunset in trees or any other high and relatively safe places free from ground predators, and for escape from immediate danger through the day.

 Dominant male junglefowl appear to defend a territory against other dominant males, and the size of the territories has been inferred based on the proximity of roosts.
 Beebe concluded that territories were rather small, especially as compared to some of the pheasants with which he was familiar.
 This was supported by Collias and Collias, who reported that adjacent roost sites can be as close as 100 m.
 Within flocks, male red junglefowl exhibit dominance hierarchies, and dominant males tend to have larger combs than subordinate males.
 Red junglefowl typically live in flocks of one to a few males and several females.
 Males are more likely to occur alone than females.

 Diet

 Red junglefowl are attracted to areas with ripe fruit or seeds, including fruit plantations, fields of domestic grain, and stands of bamboo.
 Although junglefowl typically eat fallen fruits and seeds on the ground, they occasionally forage in trees by perching on branches and feeding on hanging fruit.
 Fruits and seeds of scores of plant species have been identified from junglefowl crops, along with grasses, leaves, roots, and tubers.
 In addition, red junglefowl capture a wide variety of arthropods, other invertebrates, and vertebrates such as small lizards.
 Even mammalian faeces may be consumed.
-Many of these items are taken opportunistically as the birds forage, although some arthropods, such as termites, are taken in large quantities; about 1,000 individual termites have been found in a single crop.
+Many of these items are taken opportunistically as the birds forage, although some arthropods, such as termites, are taken in large quantities; about 1,000 individual termites have been found in a single specimen's crop.
 Plant materials constitute a higher proportion of the diet of adult red junglefowl than do arthropods and other animals.
 In contrast, chicks eat mostly adult and larval insects, earthworms, and only occasional plant material.